tidyverse/tidyverse.org/content/blog/performant-code/index.md

 ## Rewriting tidy code

-For every change I make to tidymodels packages that just rewrites dplyr and tidyr code in vctrs and tibble, I make probably two or three making simpler optimizations.
-Reducing duplicated computations, implementing early returns where possible, using vectorized implementations, and other tooling-agnostic changes will likely take you far when optimizing R code.
+For every performance improvement I make by rewriting dplyr and tidyr code to instead use vctrs and tibble, I make probably two or three simpler optimizations.
+[Tool-agnostic practices](https://adv-r.hadley.nz/perf-improve.html) such as reducing duplicated computations, implementing early returns where possible, and using vectorized implementations will likely take you far when optimizing R code.
 Profiling is your ground truth!
 When profiling indicates that otherwise well-factored code is slowed by tidy interfaces, though, all is not lost.

 We'll demonstrate different ways to speed up tidy code using a version of the base R data frame `mtcars` converted to a tibble: